 - Inappropriate touching, such as rubbing or massaging someone’s neck or shoulders, stroking someone’s hair, brushing against another’s body, grabbing, groping, kissing, or fondling.

 - Leering, staring, stalking.

 - Sexual favors in return for employment rewards, or threats if sexual favors are not provided.

-Any employee who experiences any job-related harassment based on race, color, religion, sex, national origin, age, disability, or status in any group protected by state or local law, or believes that he or she has been treated in an unlawful, discriminatory manner should immediately report any such incident to the employee’s supervisor or the Director of Human Resources.
+Any employee who experiences any job-related harassment based on race, color, religion, sex, national origin, age, disability, or status in any group protected by state or local law, or believes that he or she has been treated in an unlawful, discriminatory manner should immediately report any such incident to the employee’s supervisor or the Vice President of Finance and Administration.
 Employees filing discrimination or harassment complaints should follow the process in the Discrimination Complaint Resolution Policy.

 The College treats all claims of harassment and discrimination seriously.
 All complaints will be investigated promptly and all actions taken to resolve such complaints shall be conducted as confidentially as possible.
 The College strictly prohibits any form of retaliation against any employee for filing a complaint or for assisting in a complaint investigation.
-Any employee who believes that he or she has been subjected to retaliation in violation of this policy should immediately report the retaliation to the Director of Human Resources.
+Any employee who believes that he or she has been subjected to retaliation in violation of this policy should immediately report the retaliation to the Vice President of Finance and Administration.

-Any employee who is found, after appropriate investigation, to have violated this policy will be subject to appropriate action, up to and including termination.
+Any employee who is found, after appropriate investigation, to have violated this policy will be subject to appropriate action, up to and including terminatio.